pnsrc/TrustTunnelClient/integration-tests/README.md

 Build artifacts will be placed in the `output` directory (or the directory specified by `OUTPUT_VOLUME`):

 ### Client Build Output
-- `standalone_client` - The built VPN client executable
+- `trusttunnel_client` - The built VPN client executable
 - Additional test scripts (if present in source)

 ### Endpoint Build Output